nsmith-/coffeandbacon/README.md

 substituing your favorite port: pick a random integer in (8000,65535).
 Often, you'll need an ssh tunnel, which can be accomplished via, e.g. `ssh -L $PORT:localhost:$PORT server.address`

 Check out some of the notebooks in the analysis directory.
+Most will need `hists.pkl.gz` as created by `run_baconbits.py`, but the top background notebook can be run after downloading the test baconbits.